mnagy94/jexer/README.md

 ![WezTerm, translucent images](/screenshots/wezterm_translucent_images.png?raw=true "WezTerm, translucent images")

 ...or anything in between.
-Translucent images are a work in progress and will be included in the next release.
+Translucent windows -- including images -- are a work in progress and will be included in the next release.

 Jexer works on both Xterm-like terminals and Swing, and supports images in both Xterm and Swing.
-On Swing, images are true color; on Xterm, images are rendered as sixel, iTerm2, or Jexer images.
+On Swing, images are true color; on Xterm, images are rendered as sixel (256-1024 colors typically), iTerm2, or Jexer images.

 Support for pixel-based operations was introduced in version 1.5.0.
 If the terminal supports mouse mode 1016 (SGR-Pixel), one can now get